 Country-specific extensions (.us, .ca, etc.)

-Country-specific extensions might be useful if your site’s geared toward a specific country; for instance, Amazon.ca is Amazon’s Canadian version of its website.
+Country-specific extensions might be useful if your site’s aimed at a specific country; for instance, Amazon.ca is Amazon’s Canadian version of its website.
 Otherwise, you’re better off going with .com.

 Avoid .biz, .info, etc.